-The annual meeting of the Board shall be held on the fourth Tuesday in May for the purpose of electing and/or appointing board and community representatives to various boards, association and committees as outlined below and the first Tuesday following the County Clerk's Office last day to conduct the canvass to administer the oath of office and for the purpose of electing an/or appointing board and community representatives to various boards, association and committees as outlined below.
+The annual meeting of the Board shall be held on the fourth Tuesday in May for the purpose of electing and/or appointing board and community representatives to various boards, associations and committees as outlined below, and on the first Tuesday following the County Clerk's Office last day to conduct the canvass, administer the oath of office.
+The Board or Board President shall elect or appoint board and community representatives to various boards, association and committees as outlined below.

-- A. The Board Secretary administers oath of office to newly elected commissioners (odd years only). - B. The Board as a whole elects president and vice-president for the coming year. - C. The president with the consent of the Board appoints the Treasurer, Assistant Treasurer, Secretary and Assistant Secretary. - D. The president with the consent of the Board appoints the park district legal counsel. - E. The president, with the consent of the Board, appoints committee chairpersons. - F. The president, with the consent of the Board, appoints commissioners and community representatives to various boards, associations and committees as required.
+- A. The Board Secretary administers oath of office to newly elected commissioners (odd years only). - B. The Board as a whole elects president and vice-president for the coming year. - C. The President with the consent of the Board appoints the Treasurer, Assistant Treasurer, Secretary and Assistant Secretary. - D. The President with the consent of the Board appoints the park district legal counsel. - E. The President, with the consent of the Board, appoints committee chairpersons. - F. The President, with the consent of the Board, appoints commissioners and community representatives to various boards, associations and committees as required.